michaelshanta/Electronic-Nose-Data-Collection/README.md

 You can test these work by using a websocket client such as Paho to connect over 8083.
 MQTTLens (https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm/related?hl=en) a Google Chrome extension is great for testing MQTT connections.

+Remember your username and password!!

+# Setting up Flask Web Server